-The additional 4 courses can be any GSC 3-credit elective course.
-If you would like guidance on enrollment and registration, please feel free to contact your academic advisor (Leah Legg).
+The additional 4 courses can be comprised of any GSC 3-credit elective course.
+If you have questions on enrollment or registration, please feel free to contact your academic advisor (Leah Legg).

-If you are required to enroll in a certain amount of credits per semester due to financial aid, funding, or any other situation, please follow the guidelines of your individual circumstances.
+If you are required to take a enroll in a certain amount of credits per semester due to financial aid, funding, or any other situation, please follow the guidelines of your individual circumstances.